-I've followed the work of this Bergamo, Italy, jewelry brand for a while, particularly because of their unusual edgy creations.
-This trio of wedding bands from Dada Arrigoni Gioielli is exactly what I mean.
+Many people follow the work of this Bergamo, Italy, jewelry brand, particularly because of their unusual edgy creations.
+This trio of wedding bands from Dada Arrigoni Gioielli shows just that.
 Well, they're called the "Mania" rings, so enough said!
-Each is in sterling silver (two are plated) and has a round black spinel.Continue to 9 of 14 below.
+Each is in sterling silver (two are plated) and has a round black spinel.Continue to 8 of 13 below.

 Blue Sapphire Center

 Unlike most of their rings, this particular Antonini Gioielli design is a one-of-a-kind.
 The Milan-based brand's "Extraordinaire Collection" has bridal rings like this with precious diamonds, blue sapphires, emeralds, or rubies.Continue to 9 of 13 below.

 09 of 13